Netigate Design Editor

 How to edit main banner/logo?

-How to edit progress bar color?
+How do I edit the progress bar colour?

-How to edit back- and forward button?
+How do I edit the back and forward button?

 Under the Wizard tab you can let the Design Editor auto generate a template for you.
 This is the quickest way of creating a template!

 Insert a background image (if wanted), a banner image, select a button style and add a few basic colours.
 When you click on the Generate button the Design Editor will auto generate a template based on the selected images and colours.
 Continue amending your design until you are satisfied.
 When you are happy with the result, click Save and the template is ready to be used.

 If you want to quickly edit the background, simply click on it and a small toolbar will appear.
 Here, you can change the background colour, upload an image or add an image URL.
 Remove current settings by clicking the blue cross.

 Under the Background tab you will find different possible background settings (for the selected element):